FRC-2928/FRC-Programmer-Training/docs/Romi/SC/solutionInchMeters.md

     public static final double kWheelDiameterMeters = 0.07; // 70 mm

-and initialize the encoder in the *Drivetrain* class with the new value.
+and initialize the encoder in the *Drivetrain* class constructor with the new value.

-    m_leftEncoder.setDistancePerPulse((Math.PI * Constants.DriveConstants.kWheelDiameterMeters) / Constants.DriveConstants.kCountsPerRevolution);
+    m_leftEncoder.setDistancePerPulse((Math.PI * DriveConstants.kWheelDiameterMeters) / DriveConstants.kCountsPerRevolution);
-    m_rightEncoder.setDistancePerPulse((Math.PI * Constants.DriveConstants.kWheelDiameterMeters) / Constants.DriveConstants.kCountsPerRevolution);
+    m_rightEncoder.setDistancePerPulse((Math.PI * DriveConstants.kWheelDiameterMeters) / DriveConstants.kCountsPerRevolution);

-Change the methods in the Drivetrain class to get the metric distances instead of the distances measured in inches.
+Change the methods in the *Drivetrain* class to get the metric distances instead of the distances measured in inches.

     public double getLeftDistanceMeters() {
       return m_leftEncoder.getDistance();